 U.S. Senate Leadership

 From 1973 to 1997, Mr. Punaro worked for Senator Sam Nunn, D-GA, in National Security matters.
 He served as his director of National Security Affairs, and then as Staff Director of the Senate Armed Services Committee (eight years), and Staff Director for the Minority (five years).
 In his work with Senator Nunn and the Senate Armed Services Committee, he was involved in the formulation of all major defense and intelligence legislation and the oversight and review of all major defense and intelligence activities, civilian and military nominations, for over two decades.

 U.S. Marine Corps Leadership

 Punaro is a retired U.S. Marine Corps Major General.
 He served as the Director of the Marine Corps Reserve during the post-9/11 mobilizations, Deputy Commanding General, Marine Corps Combat Development Command (Mobilization), and for three years as the Commanding General of the 4th Marine Division.
 Other assignments were Commanding General, Marine Corps Mobilization Command, and Deputy Commander, Marine Forces Reserve.
 He served on active duty as an Infantry Platoon Commander in Vietnam where he was awarded the Bronze Star for valor, and the Purple Heart.
 In December 1990, General Punaro was mobilized for Operation Desert Shield.
 In December 1993, he completed a tour of extended active duty as Commander of Joint Task Force Provide Promise (Forward) in the former Yugoslavia.
 He was mobilized for a third time in May 2003 in support of Operation Enduring Freedom and Operation Iraqi Freedom.

 Policy Organization and Board Leadership

 Mr. Punaro is on the Board of Advisors for the Center for a New American Security, Senior Adviser at the Center for Strategic and International Studies (CSIS) and a visiting scholar at the Bipartisan Policy Center in Washington, D.C.
-He serves on the non-profit boards of the Atlantic Council, the University of Georgia’s School of Public and International Affairs Board of Visitors, Syracuse University’s Maxwell School of Citizenship and Public Affairs, and the Georgia Institute of Technology Sam Nunn School of International Affairs, and as Chair of the National Defense Industrial Association (NDIA).
+He serves on the non-profit boards of the Atlantic Council, the University of Georgia’s School of Public and International Affairs Board of Visitors, Syracuse University’s Maxwell School of Citizenship and Public Affairs, the Georgia Institute of Technology Sam Nunn School of International Affairs, and as Chair of the National Defense Industrial Association (NDIA).